ehas1/pydurf/README.md

 PyDurf is an esoteric Python dialect that generates valid Python code using only builtin functions and a minimal character set.
 It's inspired by @wanquizhu but takes a different approach by leveraging Python's builtin function string representations.
 It's been a ton of fun exploring this and I hope you find it enjoyable.

+Have fun & let me know what you think!

 ## Overview